 Best performance is achieved by mounting the antenna as high as possible - to eliminate as much signal interference as possible.

-A type of omnidirectional antenna that must be mounted onto a metal surface.
+This is a type of omnidirectional antenna that must be mounted onto a metal surface.

-Magnetic Base or Ground Dependent antennas are half the size of ground independent designs because they use the metal surface they are connected to as the other half of the antenna.
+Magnetic Base or Ground Dependent antennas are half the size of ground independent designs, because they use the metal surface they are connected to as the other half of the antenna.